camfindlay/nzgoal-se/pages/policy-principles.md

 (c) ensuring the agency owns the intellectual property rights in the developed software; or

-(d) ensuring the agency obtains a broad licence from the service provider allowing the agency to sub-license the software under the MIT licence or, where applicable, the GPL (or, if required, some other open source software licence); or
+(d) ensuring the agency obtains a broad licence from the service provider allowing the agency to sub-license the software under the MIT licence or GPL (or, if required, some other free and open source software licence); or

 (e) insisting on contractual provisions that require the service provider to release the software under a specified open source software licence (and, where relevant, to a specified code respository).